linelind/js-frameworks-ca-linelind/README.md

 <img src="/src/assets/portfolio_shakespeare.png" alt="Screenshot from The Works of Shakespeare site" title="Screenshot from The Works of Shakespeare site">

-A simple overview of the use/purpose of the project.

-## Description

 This projects looks at finding, setting up and using a publicly hosted API.
 The API is used to populate the site "The Works of Shakespeare" with content.

+## Description

+This project was built using React and Bootstrap.
+This project was the first project we did using routes in React, and also the first project we did using yup to validate the form.
+The site consists of 5 pages, all built and populated based on the brief given for the project.

 Pages included in the project: